superseva/talisman/README.md

 ### Thank You

     Thanks Pegasus for creating the game and allowing the system to appear on Foundry VTT.
-    Special thanks to Discuit for helping me debuging and providing great suggestions
+    Special thanks to Discuit for helping me debugging and providing great suggestions